digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 - ``Active``: true if this instance is the active replica (It can be false in the case of the passive instance of a high-availability deployment.)

 Additionally, all nodes also return a ``components`` field detailing the health state of each of its internal runtime dependencies.
-The actual components differ per node and can give further insights into its current status.
+The actual components differ per node and can give further insights into the node's current status.
 Example components include storage access, domain connectivity, and sequencer backend connectivity.

 .. _creating_dumps: